daditsan/vim-config/README.md

 " End of configuration
 " ===============================

-" Enable format code text with coc-prettier on save (:w) (optional, only enable if you want to " use Prettier) autocmd BufWritePre *.js,*.ts,*.jsx,*.tsx,*.json,*.css,*.scss,*.md,*.html :silent!
+" Enable format code text with coc-prettier on save (:w) " (Optional, only enable if you want to use Prettier) autocmd BufWritePre *.js,*.ts,*.jsx,*.tsx,*.json,*.css,*.scss,*.md,*.html :silent!
 CocCommand prettier.formatFile

 ```